SamSlutz/Card-Game-Contributions/probability-model/README.md

 # Card Game Probability Modeling

-An exact probability solver for evaluating fixed play policies in card game combo lines, applied here to a Hearthstone Rogue build.
+An exact probability solver for evaluating fixed play policies in card game combo lines, applied here to a Hearthstone build.
 Instead of estimating outcomes via Monte Carlo simulation, this computes the exact probability of reaching a target end state, given a deterministic policy and a random shuffle.

 ## Why this shape of problem

-Monte Carlo simulation can estimate a combo's win rate.
-What it can't easily give you is the mathematical structure underneath; how the probability mass actually distributes across the shuffle, or why a given policy is or isn't near-optimal.
-That's the part I find interesting, and it's the reason this project exists as an exact solver rather than a simulator.
+Monte Carlo simulation can estimate a combo's success rate.
+What it can't easily provide is the mathematical structure underneath; how the probability mass actually distributes across the shuffle, or why a given policy is or isn't near-optimal.
+That's the reason this project exists as an exact solver rather than a simulator.

 ## The idea